stac-api-extensions/language/README.md

 In addition to the [header-based approach](#http-headers), servers MAY support a query parameter `language`.

-The parameter only supports requesting the document in a single language while via HTTP headers multiple languages can be specified.
+If provided, the `language` query parameter MUST be at least valid `Language-Tag` as specified in [RFC 5646](https://www.rfc-editor.org/rfc/rfc5646).

-The language identifier MUST be a valid `Language-Tag` as specified in [RFC 5646](https://www.rfc-editor.org/rfc/rfc5646).
+The query parameter follows the exact same schema as the `Accept-Language` header, so you can define a list of prioritized languages, e.g. `de-DE,de;q=0.9,en-US;q=0.8,en;q=0.7,fr;q=0.3`.

 **Example:**